BuzzSpaceB/Authorization/isAuthorized_readme.txt

 *Pre-conditions:
 	-The user, within a specific buzzspace must request or attempt to use a specific service.
-	-The user has to have some form of status within the system -The user must attempt to use the specific service from a specific buzzspace.
-	-The service the user is attemting to use must be clearly identified.
+	-The user has to have some form of status within the system -The service the user is attemting to use must be clearly identified.

 *Post-conditions: